Eric Sprott Announces Holdings in GoldSpot Discoveries Corp.

 Article content

-Toronto, Ontario–(Newsfile Corp. – May 27, 2021) – Eric Sprott announces that, between May 6 and May 27, 2021, 2176423 Ontario Ltd., a corporation which is beneficially owned by him, acquired ownership of 863,000 common shares of GoldSpot Discoveries Corp. over the TSX Venture Exchange, representing approximately 0.9% of the outstanding common shares on a non-diluted basis at prices ranging from $0.81 to $0.88 per share for aggregate consideration of approximately $714,440.
+Toronto, Ontario–(Newsfile Corp. – June 2, 2021) – Eric Sprott announces that today, 2176423 Ontario Ltd., a corporation which is beneficially owned by him, acquired ownership of 3,750,000 common shares of GoldSpot Discoveries Corp. through a bought deal public offering, representing approximately 3.4% of the outstanding common shares on a non-diluted basis at $0.80 per share for aggregate consideration of $3,000,000.

 Eric Sprott Announces Holdings in GoldSpot Discoveries Corp.
 Back to video

-Mr. Sprott now owns and controls 10,251,332 shares representing approximately 10.8% of the outstanding common shares on a non-diluted basis.
-Prior to this acquisition, Mr. Sprott beneficially owned and controlled 9,388,332 common shares representing approximately 9.9% of the outstanding common shares on a non-diluted basis.
+Mr. Sprott now owns and controls 14,001,332 shares representing approximately 12.8% of the outstanding common shares on a non-diluted basis.
+Prior to this acquisition, Mr. Sprott beneficially owned and controlled 10,251,332 shares representing approximately 10.8% of the then outstanding common shares on a non-diluted basis.

 The common shares were acquired by Mr. Sprott, through 2176423 Ontario for investment purposes.
 Mr. Sprott has a long-term view of the investment and may acquire additional securities of GoldSpot Discoveries including on the open market or through private acquisitions or sell securities of GoldSpot Discoveries including on the open market or through private dispositions in the future depending on market conditions, reformulation of plans and/or other relevant factors.